Why do you only have congregational, a cappella singing in your assemblies?

 What is your Wednesday night service like?

-- Wednesday nights are completely devoted to Bible classes for all ages.
-Classes last 50 minutes and cover a range of Bible topics, typically focusing on one Bible book or topic for 3 months at a time.
+- Wednesday nights start with Bible classes for all ages.
+Classes last 45 minutes and cover a range of Bible topics, typically focusing on one Bible book or topic for 3 months at a time.
+After that, we gather in the auditorium for a few hymns, quick thoughts from the word, and prayer.

 - You can find recordings of past and current classes for adults by clicking here.